 It was so wonderful and freeing to talk candidly about my experiences to people who truly wanted to know and who cared about me and valued my decision.
 I was able to talk about all four of my children and to share my love and grief, resoluteness and sensitivity, and to give adoptive parents a glimpse into the hearts of those who would make them parents.
 Through those experiences, I was able to help adoptive parents, adoptees, and other birth parents.

 After I was done, I sat down on the left-side front row.
 The next birth parent was a young woman who had placed a little girl, now about four years old, with a local couple.
 The adoptive parents were there with their little girl.
 The whole time this birth mom was speaking, the daughter that she had placed for adoption was sitting on her lap or running up to her and back to her mother.
 As with many adoptions today, theirs had been an open adoption, and this young woman was a friend to the family.
 There were lots of smiles and hugs and laughter, which told a more eloquent story than the young woman’s words.
+Presenting as a birth mom would be tough.

 As I sat there and watched the two interact with each other, an overwhelming sense of grief and sorrow overtook me.
 It was all I could do to sit there and not run out of the room, making a scene.
 The reality of how much I had lost was right in front of me.
 I was shaking badly and tried to not let anyone see (fortunately, no one was sitting beside me).
 In my mind, I started talking to Heavenly Father.
 I asked, “Why can’t I have this?
 Why wasn’t I able to be part of my son’s life?”
 The thoughts that went through my mind were agonizing and varied, and sitting there was one of the most difficult things I have ever done in my life.

 I was surprised that after 22 years, the grief of my loss tried to consume me.
-The flood of emotions were as intense as the day I left the hospital empty-handed and the day that I signed my rights away, so long ago.
+The flood of emotions was as intense as the day I left the hospital empty-handed and the day that I signed my rights away, so long ago.

 After her presentation (she was the last, thank goodness), I said good-bye to the group leaders and quickly left.
 I didn’t want any of the adoptive parents to see me that way.